Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Automatically filter and rank resumes based on job requirements.
+- Automatically filtering and ranking resumes based on job requirements.

 Libraries

-- NLTK: Processes resume text data for keyword matching and feature extraction.
+- NLTK: using the NLTK library, will process the resume text data for keyword matching and information feature extraction.

-- Scikit-learn: Classifies and ranks resumes using machine learning models.
+- Scikit-learn: classify and rank resumes using a machine learning model.

 Source Code: https://github.com/raghavendranhp/Resume_screening